dnstacy23/gve_devnet_webex_transcribed_recording_app/README.md

 # GVE DevNet Webex Transcribed Recording App
 This repository contains the source code of a Flask app that will display all the available Webex recordings of a Webex user.
-Additionally, the Flask app can create a video from the recording with closed captions from the transcription.
+Additionally, the Flask app can create a video from the recording with closed captions from the transcription that the user can download.

 ![/IMAGES/workflow.png](/IMAGES/workflow.png)